mercrover/laravel-deployer/docs/how-to-custom-recipes.md

 after('mycustom:task', 'myscustom:secondtask');
 ```

-Laravel Deployer provides shallow hooks to help you hook tasks into more strategic places of your deployment flow.
+Laravel Deployer provides hooks to help you hook tasks into more strategic places of your deployment flow.
 For example, the following code:

 ```php
 after('hook:build', 'mycustom:task');